openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-image.md

 **Possible Causes**

-The image was passed across threads, making the original object unable to call the interface.
+The image was passed across threads, making the original object unable to invoke the interface.

 **Resolution Steps**

-Check the image and re-decode it as instructed.
+Check the image and re-decode it following the specified instructions.

 ## 62980096 Operation Failed